HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 Getting rid of bed bugs isn’t a simple one-step process.
 It will involve thorough cleaning and chemical treatment to ensure the pests don’t return.

-The first step to getting rid of bed bugs is to kill the bed bugs that are already living in your bed.
+The first step to getting rid of bed bugs is to kill the ones already living in your bed.

 • Start by completely removing the bed of all linens and washing them in hot water, at least 120 degrees, to kill all bugs and their eggs.

 • Bag and dispose of your pillows (which are a concealed haven).
-Be sure to pack your clothes and other personal possessions so they can be removed for thorough cleaning and/or disposal.
+Pack your clothes and other personal possessions to be removed for thorough cleaning and disposal.

-• Vacuum your mattress and box spring thoroughly – every square inch.
-Follow that step with a high-pressure steamer to penetrate the fabric and kill any bed bugs just below the top layer of your mattress.
-P
+• Vacuum your mattress and box spring thoroughly—every square inch.
+Then, follow that step with a high-pressure steamer to penetrate the fabric and kill any bed bugs just below the top layer of your mattress.

-• ay particular attention to tufts, seams, and creases, which is where they hide.
+• Please pay particular attention to tufts, seams, and creases where they hide.
 These two steps should eliminate the adult bed bugs in your bedding.

-• While the mattress and box spring are drying (24-hour minimum), Use a practical bed bug spray – chemical treatment and spray all hard surfaces, including the bed frame, headboard, and the feet of the bed, to kill any remaining bed bugs on those materials.
+• While the mattress and box spring are drying (24-hour minimum), Use a practical and safe bed bug spray and chemical treatment.
+Spray all hard surfaces, including the bed frame, headboard, and the feet of the bed, to kill any remaining bed bugs on those materials.

 *Note: Chemical sprays are not for use on mattresses, fabrics, or any other materials that may come in contact with your skin.

-Mattress treatment is critical, as even a handful of remaining bed bugs can lay new eggs and reemerge as a full-fledged infestation in a brief period.
+Mattress treatment is critical, as even a handful of remaining bed bugs can lay new eggs and briefly reemerge as a full-fledged infestation.

 Step 2: Vacuum and Steam Clean Your Room